seastan/lotr-lcg-set-generator/README.md

 - Make sure the design tool window was maximized when you closed it.
 - Make sure the screen is not locked (and doesn't lock automatically).
-- If the script started, don't touch the keyboard or mouse.
+- If the script starts, don't touch the keyboard or mouse.

 If you need to perform any additional actions before and/or after the script starts (like restarting Google Drive), you may create two additional batch scripts with your custom code: